selmtoe/Tetris_Simulator/README.md

 which are provided under the terms of the Mozilla Public License 2.0.

 The AI parameter portion follows the conditions of [MPL 2.0](https://www.mozilla.org/MPL/2.0/).

+The current implementation is a simplified version intended as a temporary port, and is not as strong as the original Cold Clear.